top of page

 The identification of the function or purpose of a behavior of concern guides a team through the development of function-based strategies.
 This links to a downloadable document that goes into much more detail of what an FBA is and really good questions to ask.

-PBISWorld.com is a comprehensive and incredible resource to provide suggestions and alternatives in addressing specific behaviors.
+PBISWorld.com is an interactive resource to provide suggestions and alternatives in addressing specific behaviors.
 Includes a list of how to manage and address each behavior.
-I encourage parents to check this website out!

 One of the most common reasons is that the child's behavior is impeding on their ability to learn and/or disrupting other students' ability to learn.
 It can include a range inappropriate behaviors with peers, an inability to control their emotions, and an inability to pay attention.
 Behavior that violates a code of student conduct that can create a change of placement.
 When there's a referral to law enforcement for students with disabilities with a (removal of more than 10 consecutive or 15 cumulative school days) and the behavior is determined not to be related to his/her disability.
 Also when school days 11-15 constitute a pattern of exclusion or one school day for a student with an intellectual disability.
 And up to 45 school days to an interim alternative educational setting for violations involving drugs, weapons or serious bodily injury.